Here are some campus resources to help you get started. For a full listing of all of the services offered on campus, visit the Campus Directory.

 Manages the day-to-day operations of student housing.

-Contact: Derek Young, Director of Residence Life
+Contact: Derek Young, Executive Director of Student Life

 Glendening Hall 150, 240-895-4207